darenyong/auth/README.md

 Backend api will need to verify token, check user role.

+## Warning

+When an app relies on Auth service, it should make sure the user has already successfully logged in before attempting operations that modify data on the server (POST/DELETE).

+User Agents may change the method to a GET on redirect according to HTTP spec:

+> If the 302 status code is received in response to a request using the POST method, the user agent must not automatically redirect the request unless it can be confirmed by the user, since this might change the conditions under which the request was issued.
+>
+> Note: When automatically redirecting a POST request after receiving a 302 status code, some existing user agents will erroneously change it into a GET request.

 ## Hardening

 * Investigate XSS (scrub inputs, Http-Only, CSP policies) [guide](https://excess-xss.com/)